jluo-bgl/Self-Driving-Car-PID-Controller/README.md

 ## PID Controller

+A proportional–integral–derivative controller (PID controller or three term controller) is a control loop feedback mechanism widely used in industrial control systems and a variety of other applications requiring continuously modulated control.
+A PID controller continuously calculates an error value (CTE in our case) as the difference between a desired setpoint (SP) and a measured process variable (PV) and applies a correction based on proportional, integral, and derivative terms (denoted P, I, and D respectively) which give the controller its name.

 The P, or "proportional", component had the most directly observable effect on the car's behavior.
 It causes the car to steer proportional (and opposite) to the car's distance from the lane center (which is the CTE) - if the car is